-The National Flood Insurance Program enables property owners to purchase flood insurance.
-In return, communities agree to adopt and implement local floodplain management regulations that contribute to protecting lives and reducing the risk of new construction and substantial improvements from future flooding.
+The National Flood Insurance Program enables property owners, business and renters to purchase flood insurance.
+In return, communities agree to adopt, implement, and enforce local floodplain management regulations.
+These regulations contribute to protecting lives and reducing the risk of from future flooding to new construction and substantial improvements.

 Effective Dec.
-2, 2020, a final rule modernized regulations that previously required FEMA to publish community eligibility in the Federal Register, now allows FEMA to publish this information on the internet or by another comparable method.
+2, 2020, a final rule modernized regulations that previously required FEMA to publish community eligibility in the Federal Register.
+The rule, allows FEMA to publish this information on the internet or by another comparable method.